Alfresco/alfresco-ng2-components/docs/dev-containers.md

 - Reopen in container after dependency or toolchain updates
 - Keep local Docker Desktop running before opening the container

+## Running Nx Targets From the Workspace

+From the repository root (inside the container terminal), run Nx targets with the package manager wrapper.

+Common examples:

+- `pn nx test <project>`
+- `pn nx build <project>`

+You can replace `<project>` with any workspace project name, for example `core`, `content-services`, or `process-services-cloud`.

+Tip: to discover available projects and targets, run `pn nx show projects` and inspect each project's `project.json` (or workspace configuration).

 ## Git Operations and Signing

 You can use Git inside the container, outside the container, or split responsibilities for better key safety.